vallentin/vkel/README.md

+**Notice**:
-**Notice**: vkel will be rewriten shortly, to better differentiate between instance and device related calls.
+- vkel will be rewriten shortly, to better differentiate between instance and device related calls.
 Especially for `vkelIsSupported`.
+- Vulkan 1.0.4 has just been released, some stuff has been renamed which causes vkel to break, this is being fixed right now!

 # vkel - Simple Vulkan Extension Loader